fduran/sadservers/README.md

 ## Issues

 - Opening a new scenario while one is ongoing will invalidate the session of the first one.
 Clues are based on sessions so the clues displayed will be that of the latest session, which will be incorrect for previous scenarios.
+- Sometimes the "Check My Solution" button won't work properly.
+One cause of this is refreshing the scenario screen (navigation in this screen without using the buttons/links provided like refreshing or going back is problematic).
+- There are scenario issues, the most common ones are: not very clear wording of the problem statement and the solution checker giving false negatives.
+Please give me feedback so I can improve them.

 ## Roadmap